openalea/openalea/README.txt

 DistX defines new distutils extra commands (available from the command lines) :

-  *//install// : Install the package.
+  * install : Install the package.
 In addition to the default behaviour, ''install'' command call the ''install_external_data'' command.
       * Use ''--external-prefix='' to specify default base directory for external data.
 If not set, the system will try to use ''openalea.config.prefix_dir'' which is the openalea directory.

+  * install_namespace : Install pure namespaces.
+      * Use ''install-dir='' to specify the directory to install namespaces to.

+  * install_external_data  :    Install data outside the python layout distribution.
+      * Use ''--external-prefix='' to specify default base directory for external data.
+If not set, the system will try to use ''openalea.config.prefix_dir'' which is the openalea directory.

+  * set_env_var  : Set windows environment variables.

-  *//build// : Build the package.
+  * build  : Build the package.
 In addition to the default behaviour, ''buil'' command call the ''build_namespace'' and ''build_scons'' command.

-  *//build_namespace// : Create empty namespaces.
+  * build_namespace  : Create empty namespaces.

-  *//build_scons// : Run scons scripts to build platform dependant library.
+  * build_scons  : Run scons scripts to build platform dependant library.
       *	Use ''--scons-ext-param='' to pass to scons particular options.
       * Use ''--scons-path='' to specify scons program path.

-  *//set_env_var// : Set windows environment variables.
+  * bdist_wininst  : Create a windows installer

-  *//install_external_data// :    Install data outside the python layout distribution.
       * Use ''--external-prefix='' to specify default base directory for external data.
-If not set, the system will try to use ''openalea.config.prefix_dir'' which is the openalea directory.

-  *//bdist_wininst// : Create a windows installer
-      * Use ''--external-prefix='' to specify default base directory for external data.
 If not set, the system will try to use ''openalea.config.prefix_dir'' which is the openalea data directory.
       * Use ''--with-remote-config'' to create an installer which will retrieve OpenAlea configuration when the package is installed on a remote system.
 When the configuration is not found on the remote system, the installer will use ''--external-prefix'' value.

-  *//bdist_rpm// : create a linux rpm.
+  * bdist_rpm  : create a linux rpm.